Shakespeare's Language: Keys To Understand It

 involving miraculous changes.

-Examples in this section continue for three more pages. . .
+Examples continue . . .

 34